Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 AX5043\_EN\_RX\_4\_N from pin 32 to 24.
 This frees up all the necessary MIBSPI5 lines for possibly adding another SPI bus on the board.

+Fix the footprints on the diodes on the RTC.